LenarBad/files/README.md

 ## Network resources

-It can be a file somewhere in the Internet or other resources accessible with urls.
+It can be a file somewhere in the Internet or other resources accessible through urls.

 ```java
 NetworkResource file = new NetworkResource("https://github.com/LenarBad/files")